Should I teach my dog to heel?

 Walking on a “loose leash” means the leash should always be loose, but the dog doesn’t have to remain at my side.
 She might be a step behind.
 She might be four feet in front.
 Who cares, as long as she’s not ripping my arm off.

-For me, at least at this point in my life, I want Ace and all my future dogs to obey the heel command.
+For me, at least at this point in my life, I want Ace and my new pup Remy to obey and understand the heel command.
 I enjoy traditional obedience training, and I admire the relationship a well-trained dog has with her owner.

-Once the dog understands and obeys the heel command, I see nothing wrong with allowing her to walk ahead on a loose leash for part of every walk or even for the entire walk.
+I also see nothing wrong with allowing a dog to walk ahead on a loose leash for part of every walk or even for the entire walk.

 Why should I teach my dog to heel?